High School Course Requirements

 High school course requirements vary by state.
-However, putting together a solid curriculum that supports your student’s future goals along with your state’s graduation requirements (if you have them) is a vital aspect of homeschool high school.
-Take time to find out what your state requirements for high school graduation are.
-Many states have no requirements, so it’s important to determine where your teen is headed, what is required to help them get there, and then work backward from those dreams to make a four-year high school plan!
+However, putting together a solid curriculum that supports your state’s graduation requirements is a vital aspect of homeschool high school.
+Take time to find out what your state requirements for high school graduation are for their public school graduates and then aim to meet or exceed that standard.

 - Homeschool High School Language Arts